The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 On the neutral side:

-On the negative side:
+On the negative side: Can going vegan make you sick?

 Remember to consult your doctor if you are feeling un-well or if any of these symptoms persist for too long (we're providing great resources and medical directories for vegan friendly doctors and dietitians at the end of this post).

-• VERY frequent trips to the bathroom (more on this below).
+• Very frequent trips to the bathroom (more on this below).

 • Skin rashes or acne.
 Although clearer skin can also be a common symptom after going vegan, some people experience acne (like me!).
 We're talking about what could be one of the culprits below.